tydelgado98/passwordGenn/README.md

   ## Description
-  - This quiz is a showing of your html,css,js knowledge
+  - This app allows you the user to face off against a ai in a game of rock paper scissors
-  - This can be great as a fun game to beat previous highscores and can be used to learn
+  - This was made by making the choice random for the computer so it isn't cheating, it's a    fair game